hasselmonians/RatCatcher/README.md

 so that `RatCatcher` can be used to perform any number of analyses on any type of data.
 `RatCatcher` scales well with increasing numbers of data files.

+## What does RatCatchjer actually do?

+`RatCatcher` generates files on a high-performance computing cluster (or local directory) that allow you to submit a batch job that will perform the same analysis function on many data files, and then gather the data afterwards into a table.

+Once the RatCatcher object is set up, running the `batchify()` function will create a `filenames.txt` file that contains a list of file paths to your raw data files, a `filecodes.csv` file that contains any numerical information needed to access the raw data, and a `batchscript.sh` script that will be submitted to execute the jobs on the cluster.
+This batch script will perform the chosen analysis on each file listed in `filenames.txt`.

+After the jobs have run, `RatCatcher` can gather the data into a table in your local MATLAB prompt.

 ## How do I install it?
 The best way is to clone the repository, or to download and unzip.
 Then, just add it to your MATLAB path.
-It is dependent on [`mtools`](https://github.com/sg-s/srinivas.gs_mtools).
+It is dependent on [`mtools`](https://github.com/sg-s/srinivas.gs_mtools), so you will need that as well.

 ## Usage example

-In this example, we will load up MATLAB on our local computer, and tell `RatCatcher` to collect from Caitlin's "A" and "B" data sets, and perform the "Bandwidth Estimator" analysis.
+In this example, we will load up MATLAB on our local computer, and tell `RatCatcher` to

+* collect from Caitlin's "A" and "B" data sets, and
+* perform the "Bandwidth Estimator" analysis.

-On the cluster, we will run the auto-generated script, then back in MATLAB on our local computer, we will gather the data into a table.
+Then, on the cluster, we will

+* run the auto-generated script.

+Back in local MATLAB, we will gather the data into a table.

 Create the `RatCatcher` object.
 At minimum, the following fields need to be filled out.